RevontuletIntel/brand/README.md

 **Guiding principles**
 * Please take into account the format in which the logo will be viewed when using it.
 * For use in written reports and products, please refer to the [example in the template here](https://github.com/RevontuletIntel/brand/blob/main/templates/Template%20for%20Reports.pdf) for guidance on layout and formatting.
-* For use in headers of reports and documents, please use a version of the logo with a transparent background without the inclusion of the Arctic fox.
+* For use in headers of reports and documents, please use a version of the logo with a transparent background without the inclusion of the Arctic Fox.
 * For use on the front page of reports with a white background and without the use of [the banner](https://github.com/RevontuletIntel/brand/blob/main/assets/banner/Banner.png?raw=true), use a square version of the logo on a transparent background.
-* The logo in full, or the outline of the Arctic fox alone, may be overlayed on other graphics to indicate their relationship to Revontulet.
+* The logo in full, or the outline of the Arctic Fox alone, may be overlayed on other graphics to indicate their relationship to Revontulet.
 In such cases, ensure that readability of the logo is maintained.

 ## Logo Description
-The logo of Revontulet depicts the outline of the head of an Arctic fox facing the viewer.
+The logo of Revontulet depicts the outline of the head of an Arctic Fox facing the viewer.
 The visual is combined with the text "Revontulet" and the sub-line "Intelligence," which is surrounded by lines with a gradient going from Blue to Teal as described in the Brand Colors.
 These lines represent the northern lights.
 The aurora borealis, the flames of a bonfire, and dark Nordic winter nights inspire the color scheme in the logo.

 # Brand Colors
 The official brand colors of Revontulet are as follows: